A History of Latin America and the Caribbean

 Because the priests were the educated class, when they weren't busy developing their theology, they followed other intellectual pursuits that would bring tremendous benefits.
 The most important was the invention of the first American calendar, which happened after they calculated the length of the year and how long it took for the moon to complete one orbit around the earth.
 The main purposes of the calendar were to keep track of holy days and to know the times for planting and harvesting, but they didn't stop there.
 The first calendars used in the Old World followed a relative dating system; whenever those civilizations got a new king, the calendar makers went back to year 1 and started counting the years all over again.
 Instead of doing this, ancient Americans followed an absolute dating system, counting the number of years from a fixed date in the distant past; the starting date marked the time when they believed a critical event took place, like the creation of the world or the birth of the gods.(18) At the same time, they developed a form of picture writing to go with the calendar: ovals, dots and horizontal lines to represent numbers(19), and elaborate glyphs to represent words.
 Alas, only a few examples of Olmec hieroglyphs have been found to date, so we have not deciphered them yet.

 At La Venta, a set of figurines was buried in the sand.
 Here they have been arranged in the same positions that they were found in, standing in front of six inscribed stones we call celts.
-Obviously the scene is supposed to represent some kind of meeting, but nobody knows what the meeting was about.
-Except maybe for two Chinese scholars, who translated the symbols on the celts and announced the figurines represented Chinese settlers, who had just crossed the Pacific and were establishing a new country!
+Obviously the scene is supposed to represent some kind of meeting; which one do you think is saying, "I suppose you're all wondering why I called you here?"
+Nobody knows what the meeting was about, except maybe for two Chinese scholars, who translated the symbols on the celts and announced the figurines represented Chinese settlers, who had just crossed the Pacific and were establishing a new country!
 Go to Chapter 1, footnote #15 of my North American history for more on this provocative theory.